ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

     <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/Cp3lVNhtjrI?loop=1&playlist=Cp3lVNhtjrI' frameborder='0' allowfullscreen></iframe></div>
   testimonial:
-    quote: '"We have a great relationship with Assembly Solutions and have worked with them for many years, simply because they continue to deliver quality products and always meet promised delivery dates.
-Being a well-established business, we have trusted them from start and really value their knowledgeable team, who have recently gone above and beyond to help with some technical design changes on the wire assembly termination"'
+    quote: We have a great relationship with Assembly Solutions and have worked with them for many years, simply because they continue to deliver quality products and always meet promised delivery dates.
+Being a well-established business, we have trusted them from start and really value their knowledgeable team, who have recently gone above and beyond to help with some technical design changes on the wire assembly termination
     name: Electrical Engineering Manager – Siemens
   third: "###### ."
 images: